Financial-Times/n-topic-card/README.md

 ## Install

-Add the component to bower.json and package.json.
+Add the component to package.json.

-Run `npm install n-topic-card --save && bower install n-topic-card --save`.
+Run `npm install n-topic-card --save`.

 Add the following line to your main sass file: `@import "n-topic-card/main";`.